LEEDv4 IAQ Testing – New Credit Highlights for IEQ

 LEEDv4 IAQ Testing Requirements

 Industrial hygienists across the US have been watching the USGBC as they’ve updated the Indoor Air Quality (IAQ) Testing Credit for Post-Construction.
 LEEDv4 IAQ Testing requirements have changed since LEEDv2009.
 Many health and healthy building advocates hoped they would lower the allowable levels of formaldehyde, but due to industry uproar that did not happen.
 Perhaps most impactful is the new way of calculating how many testing locations are required per building.
-A few buildings will require fewer testing locations, while most buildings will be required to test up to five times more locations than in LEEDv2009.
+Some buildings will require fewer testing locations, while most buildings will be required to test up to five times more locations than in LEEDv2009.
 We remain advocates of pre-occupancy IAQ testing and hope that more projects will pursue this credit in V4, however, the increased number of required test locations will add costs for most building types.

 LEEDv4 IAQ Testing Credit Highlights